Inigo-Javier/Inigo-Javier/README.md

 ### About me:

+I have been prepared in  MongoDB, Express, React and Node technologies.It is popularly known as MERN Stack.
-I've been trained in MERN Fullstack technologies and I'm in a continuous learning process, discovering new technologies and facing new challenges.
+Nowadays I'm in a continuous learning process, discovering new technologies and facing new challenges.

 ### Languages :